siniarskimar/zglgen/README.md

 ## Usage

-The main branch of zglgen tries to work with latest working zig version.
+The main branch of zglgen tries to work with latest official release of Zig.

-If you perfer working with official releases of zig, checkout `zig-<your_version>` tag.

 ### Command line